My kids’ rooms had fallen into a state of chaos.

 I will battle over many things—self-respect, respect for others, safety, independence, education, etc.

 For me, a messy room isn’t worth the battle.
-It doesn’t fit with my other parental values (or my personality).
+It doesn’t fit my other parental values (or my personality).

 Rather than digging my heels in on the issue of my teen’s messy room, I opted to set my ground rules instead.